FAQ's - Submitting Proposals

 Roundtable sessions and poster presentations are well suited for works in progress.
 They generate interactive discussions with people who are particularly interested in your topic and thus offer valuable feedback and networking opportunities.

 In a roundtable session, typically one presenter speaks to a small audience (typically 8 - 10 people) seated around a table, all of whom have chosen to attend that particular session.
-The 15-minute presentation is followed by a whole-group discussion of the work, in which all participants have opportunities to contribute.
+The 15-minute presentation is followed by a whole-group discussion of the work, in which all participants have opportunities to contribute. (total roundtable session time is 30 minutes).

 There are many concurrent roundtables happening in the same room, but participants attend only one.